dongyj1/Sick_Team_3/README.md

 >pip install --ignore-installed --upgrade tensorflow

 ## 2. How to run our code
+1.For LFT Condition Prediction problem, first you can try several basic models: Logistic Regression, SVM, Random Forest, MLP.
+>python Classifiers.py

+You should get result figures shown as following:

-1.For LFT Condition Exploration problem and Speed Attribute Evaluation, run:
+1.For LFT Condition Exploration problem with LSTM model, run:
 >python LSTM_modelF_withTimeInterval.py

+3.For LFT Condition Exploration problem with LSTM model and time interval feature added, run:
+>python LSTM_model.py

 Before you run, you need to change "path" to the path direct to "proagain" folder in your computer.